-The purpose of Midway Covenant Christian School is to graduate students who are biblically literate, classically educated, vituous citizens, steadfast in their faith, and servants of the Kingdom of God.
-This means that we train our covenant children to see and understand all of life through the teachings and principles of God's infallible Word; to cultivate a life-long love of learning; to have confidence as God's special creation to virtuously serve their community; to develop and articulate a Christian social imaginary that provides a foundation for growth in Christian formation; and to become people who conform their hopes and ambitions to the principles of the Kingdom of God.
+The purposes of the Midway Covenant Christian School are to train our covenant children to see and understand all of life through the teachings and principles of God's infallible Word; to understand that they are God's special creation living in a God-centered universe; to develop and articulate a Christian social imaginary; to cultivate habits of learning; and to become virtuous citizens.
 While the responsibility of education and nurturing children rests with parents, we view the Christian school as an extension of the family to help in this process.
-The goal of education at Midway is to prepare young students to participate in the world as Christians so that they will influence culture through Truth, Goodness, and Beauty.
-The ultimate goal of Midway Covenant Christian School is to teach our students to glorify God and to enjoy him forever.
+The goal is to prepare young students to participate in the world as Christians so that they will influence culture through Truth, Goodness, and Beauty.
+The ultimate goal of Midway Covenant Christian School is to teach our students to glorify God and to enjoy Him forever.